Thermodynamic activity: Use

 Chemical activities should be used to define chemical potentials, where the chemical potential depends on the temperature T, pressure p and the activity a_{i} according to the formula:

 where R is the gas constant and μ is the value of μ_{i} under standard conditions.
 Note that the choice of concentration scale affects both the activity and the standard state chemical potential, which is especially important when the reference state is the infinite dilution of a solute in a solvent.
+Chemical potential has units of joules per mole (J/mol), or energy per amount of matter.
+Chemical potential can be used to characterize the specific Gibbs free energy changes occurring in chemical reactions or other transformations.

 Formulae involving activities can be simplified by considering that: